SyedaSamia/slink_frontend/README.md

 # SLINK URL Shortener Frontend

 This is the frontend for the URL Shortener service 'Slink'.
 The demo is available at https://s-link.netlify.app/.
+The implementation for the backend can be found here https://github.com/SyedaSamia/slink_backend

 ![Screenshot](/images/slink.png)

 ## Capabilities